gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/04_mlops_data_pipeline.md

 analysis decisions** and package it into a pipeline to adhere to the MLOps, DataOps and DevOps principles.

-At this juncture, we prime the data for machine learning models through the following activities:
+To reiterate, we have some common steps in the data preparation stage:

 -   **Data Cleaning**: Execute decided strategies for handling missing values, outliers, or incorrect data.